grrrwaaa/gct753/src/pages/cellular.md

 **Continuous neighborhood:** Instead of accumulating whole neighbor cells, apply a *kernel* region.
 Perhaps give different weights to cells according to the degree that they fall under a radius, or by distance.

-[SmoothLife](http://www.youtube.com/playlist?list=PL69EDA11384365494) still uses a discrete grid, but both the kernel and transition functions are adjusted for smooth, continuous values; it removes the discrete bias and leads to fascinating results.
+[SmoothLife](http://www.youtube.com/playlist?list=PL69EDA11384365494) still uses a discrete grid, but both the kernel and transition functions are adjusted for smooth, continuous values.
+A disc around the cell is integrated and normalized (i.e. averaged) for the cell's state, and a ring around this is integrated & normalized (averaged) for the neighbor state.
+Cell transition functions are expressed in terms of continuous sigmoid thresholds over the [0, 1] range, and re-expressed in terms of differential functions (velocities of change) to approximate continuous time.
+[Paper here](http://arxiv.org/pdf/1111.1567v2.pdf).
+By doing so, it removes the discrete bias and leads to fascinating results.
 [Another implementaton](http://www.youtube.com/watch?v=l7t8LtdBAV8).
 [Taken to 3D](http://www.youtube.com/watch?v=zA857JdUn9o&list=PL69EDA11384365494&index=46).

-Can there be continuous space automata?
-If time were also continuous, they would simply be differential equations.
+In effect, by making all components continuous, it is essentially a simulation of differential equations.

 Some of these systems share resemblance with analog video feedback ([example](http://www.youtube.com/watch?v=hDYEVv9t32U), [example](http://www.youtube.com/watch?v=Uw5onuS2_mw)), which has been exploited by earlier media artists (notably the Steiner and Woody Vasulka).